Longan: Taxonomy and history

-The longan is believed to originate from the mountain range between Myanmar and southern China.
+The longan is believed to be native to the mountain range between Myanmar and southern China.
 Other reported origins include Indonesia, India, Sri Lanka, upper Myanmar, north Thailand, Kampuchea (more commonly known as Cambodia), north Vietnam and New Guinea.

-Its earliest record of existence draws back to the Han dynasty in 200 BCE.
-The emperor had demanded lychee and longan trees to be planted in his palace gardens in Shaanxi, but the plants failed.
-Four hundred years later, longan trees flourished in other parts of China like Fujian and Guangdong, where longan production soon became an industry.
+Earliest known historical records traces back to China in the Han dynasty (206 BCE–220 CE).
+The emperor had demanded lychee and longan trees to be planted in his palace gardens in Shaanxi outside their native range, but the plants failed.
+More sustained and verifiable cultivation developed four hundred years later, particularly in the southern provinces such as Fujian and Guangdong.
+During this period, growers gradually selected superior fruit-bearing varieties, leading to improved fruit quality and an industry of longan production.

+Despite its long success in China, the longan is considered to be a relatively new fruit to the world.
+It has only been acknowledged outside of China in the last 250 years.
+Starting in the 18th century, the longan (Dimocarpus longan) spread beyond its native southern China and Southeast Asia through trade networks and botanical exchanges.
+The first European acknowledgment of the fruit was recorded by João de Loureiro, a Portuguese Jesuit botanist, in 1790, who first described it as Dimocarpus longan.
+This first entry resides in his collection of works, Flora Cochinchinensis.

-Later on, due to immigration and the growing demand for nostalgic foods, the longan tree was officially introduced to Australia in the mid-1800s, Thailand in the late-1800s, and Hawaii and Florida in the 1900s.
+Later on, due to immigration and the growing demand for nostalgic foods, the longan tree was officially introduced to north Queensland, Australia in the mid-1800s by Chinese miners, Thailand in the late-1800s, and Hawaii and Florida in the 1900s.
 The warm, sandy-soiled conditions allowed for the easy growth of longan trees.
 This jump-started the longan industry in these locations.

-Despite its long success in China, the longan is considered to be a relatively new fruit to the world.
-It has only been acknowledged outside of China in the last 250 years.
-The first European acknowledgment of the fruit was recorded by João de Loureiro, a Portuguese Jesuit botanist, in 1790.
-The first entry resides in his collection of works, Flora Cochinchinensis.